minusonee/McServerNgrokScript/readme.md

 2. Open the script in your favorite text editor.
 3. Update the paths inside the script to match your system's setup.
 4. Make sure [Ngrok](https://ngrok.com/) is installed and configured.
-5. Run the script using the Fish shell:
+5. Run the script using the Fish shell (recommended for compatibility):

    ```bash
    fish path_to_script.fish